-Pueblo Community College conducted a survey of students during the fall 2014 semester and repeated the survey in fall 2016, 2018 and will repeat again in fall 2020, asking them about alcohol and drug prevalence on campus and the needs of students to address certain elements of alcohol and drug awareness and prevention.
+Pueblo Community College conducted a survey of students during the fall 2014 semester and repeated the survey in fall 2016, 2018, 2020 and will repeat again in fall 2021, asking them about alcohol and drug prevalence on campus and the needs of students to address certain elements of alcohol and drug awareness and prevention.
 The survey results did not identify any specific needs or concerns beyond a general need for awareness and prevention.
-As a result of this survey, the Dean of Students Office and the PCC Health Clinic have designed a program to present awareness and prevention information and activities during the spring semester of 2019-2020.
+As a result of this survey, the Dean of Students Office and the PCC Health Clinic have designed a program to present awareness and prevention information and activities during the 2020-2021 year.

-The College offered the following primary prevention and awareness programs for all incoming students in 2019-2020:
+The College offered the following primary prevention and awareness programs for all incoming students in 2020-2021:

 Name of Program Date Held Location Held Complied with Program Requirements Which Prohibited Behavior Covered?
-Campus-wide Marijuana statement Annually - August 2018, February 2019, June 2019 Campus Policy Educating and Awareness notification to all campus Marijuana Usage on campus

-Emails sent to all student staff and faculty.
-Annually - September 2018, February 2019, June 2019 Campus Policy Notification of where to find DAAPP All drug and alcohol usage AlcoholEdu Ongoing Prevention October 10, 2019 through July 20, 2020 ONLINE (Web- based alcohol/other drug education/ prevention training) Awareness and Prevention Training for All Students Alcohol, Marijuana, and prescription drug usage
+Campus-wide Marijuana statement Annually - Spring, Summer, and Fall Semesters after census Campus Policy Educating and Awareness notification to all campus Marijuana Usage on campus Emails sent to all student staff and faculty.
+Annually - Spring, Summer, and Fall Semesters after census Campus Policy Notification of where to find DAAPP All drug and alcohol usage AlcoholEdu Ongoing Prevention September 2020 - July 2021 ONLINE (Web- based alcohol/other drug education/ prevention training) Awareness and Prevention Training for All Students Alcohol, Marijuana, and prescription drug usage Sexual Assault Prevention: Ongoing September 2020 - July 2021 ONLINE (Web- based sexual violence prevention training) Awareness and Prevention Training for All Students National studies document the correlation between both areas of sexual misconduct and alcohol/drug use Online New Student Orientation (NSO) dent Orientation November 2020 References the EVERFI AlcoholEdu Ongoing Prevention and Sexual Assault Prevention: Ongoing Online NSO also includes the link to the PCC Title IX webpage PCC Title IX webpage

-The College offered the following primary prevention and awareness programs for all new employees in 2019-2020:
+The College offered the following primary prevention and awareness programs for all new employees in 2020-2021: